 Instead of just writing a truancy ticket, she will often go to the home and find out why the child is truant.
 She has discovered that at times it has been because there have been problems directly related to the parents such as violence and abuse.

 A School Resource Officer’s daily contacts are powerful – the SRO is not only a protector and provider of safety, but a role model for many kids who sometimes have no other positive role models in their lives.

-School Resource Officers are being contacted by students all over the country daily, not only because of their convenience, but also because of the relationship they have established based on respect and trust.
+School Resource Officers are contacted by students not only because of their convenience, but also because of the relationship they have established based on respect and trust.
 During these contacts, they are told of impending fights, incidents of abuse, and the location of drugs and guns in the school.

-The 2010 graduating senior class of Bridgewater-Rariton High School in New Jersey gave an appreciation award to their School Resource Officer Arthur Akins, who is a 16-year veteran of the Bridgewater Police Department.
+The 2010 graduating senior class of Bridgewater-Rariton High School in New Jersey gave an appreciation award to its School Resource Officer, Arthur Akins, of the Bridgewater Police Department.
 They felt some of their class may not have made it to graduation if Officer Akins would not have followed up on a text message, brought to his attention by a concerned student.
 He immediately located the student, who sent the message.